-On April 28, 2021, the Company, together with its development and commercialization partner for PRX-102, Chiesi Farmaceutici S.p.A. ("Chiesi"), announced that they received a Complete Response Letter (CRL) from the FDA regarding the BLA.
+On April 28, 2021, the Company, together with Chiesi, announced that the receipt of a Complete Response Letter (CRL) from the U.S. Food and Drug Administration (the "FDA") regarding the biologics license application ("BLA") for PRX-102 for the treatment of adult patients with Fabry disease.
+The PRX-102 BLA was submitted to the FDA on May 27, 2020 under the FDA's Accelerated Approval pathway, and was subsequently accepted by the FDA and granted Priority Review designation.
 The CRL did not report any concerns relating to the potential safety or efficacy of PRX-102 in the submitted data package.
 In the CRL, the FDA noted that an inspection of the Company's manufacturing facility in Carmiel, Israel, including the FDA's subsequent assessment of any related FDA findings, is required before the FDA can approve a resubmitted BLA.
 Due to travel restrictions, the FDA was unable to conduct the required inspection during the review cycle.
 The FDA explained in the letter that it will continue to monitor the public health situation as well as travel restrictions, and is actively working to define an approach for scheduling outstanding inspections.
-With respect to the third-party facility in Europe at which fill and finish processes are performed for PRX-102, due to the novel coronavirus disease ("COVID-19"), the FDA reviewed records under Section 704(a)(4) of the Federal Food, Drug, and Cosmetic Act (the "FFDCA") in lieu of a pre-licensing inspection.
+With respect to the thirdparty facility in Europe at which fill and finish processes are performed for PRX-102, due to the novel coronavirus disease ("COVID-19"), the FDA reviewed records under Section 704(a)(4) of the U.S. Federal Food, Drug, and Cosmetic Act (the "FFDCA") in lieu of a pre-licensing inspection.
 In the CRL, the FDA stated that it will communicate remaining issues to the facility in order to seek prompt resolution of any pending items.
+In addition to the foregoing, in the CRL, the FDA noted that Fabrazyme® (agalsidase beta), a therapy used to treat Fabry patients (marketed by Sanofi after the acquisition of Genzyme), was recently converted to full approval and is now an "available therapy," which must be addressed in the context of any potential resubmission of a BLA for PRX-102.